9 Ski Areas Seniors Can Ski for Free

 The golden years are for skiing.
 Photo Credit: KUTV

-As we age and our bodies lose their resiliency, many of us look for more mellow terrain, however, some of us continue to smash steep terrain and tight tree runs.
-The following list of ski areas cater to both the extreme skiing seniors and those who are looking for more easy-going laps.
+As we age and our bodies lose their resilience, many of us seek more gentle terrain; however, some of us continue to tackle steep terrain and tight tree runs.
+The following list of ski areas caters to both the extreme skiing seniors and those who are looking for more easy-going laps.

 Diamond Peak Ski Area, NV (80+)

-On the Nevada side of Lake Tahoe is Diamond Peak Ski Area.ย Loaded with excellent gladed tree runs and over 1,800 vertical feet of skiing, this ski area packs a lot of terrain in its 655 acres.
-500 acres are dedicated to 13 gladed zones, so for those 80 and over with the knees to crush deep Tahoe powder, Diamond Peak will be well worth it.
+On the Nevada side of Lake Tahoe is Diamond Peak Ski Area.
+Loaded with excellent gladed tree runs and over 1,800 vertical feet of skiing, this ski area packs a lot of terrain in its 655 acres.
+Five hundred acres are dedicated to 13 gladed zones, so for those 80 and over with the knees to crush deep Tahoe powder, Diamond Peak will be well worth it.

 Find your stash at Diamond Peak.
 Photo Credit: Hit the glades at Diamond Peak.
 Photo Credit: Diamond Peak